mike-french/jackpot/README.md

 ## Use

-Run the test that generates analytic calculations and Monte Carlo simulation results.
+Run the tests that generate analytic calculations, Monte Carlo simulation results, and dump out two variants of game graph for the HiLo strategy.

 `mix test`